Understanding the Art of Portrait: Techniques and Styles Explained

 Remote headshots integrate with studio and on location sessions:

-• A satellite office gets an on location visit.
+• Satellite offices get an on location visit.

-• Remote workers join virtually across the USA, including Texas, and we keep their portraits consistent with the main gallery.
+• Remote workers join virtually across the country, and their portraits are kept consistent with the main gallery.

-The final gallery looks unified because we plan it that way from the start, and because everyone follows the same written guide.
+The final gallery looks unified because it is planned that way from the start, and because everyone follows the same written guide.

 Studio vs. On Location vs. Remote: At-a-Glance Comparison